Martin Luther University Halle-Wittenberg

 To test my hypotheses I will conduct field and greenhouse experiment with native and exotic plant species of different functional groups (grasses, herbs and legumes).
 Furthermore I will include a fungicide treatment that allows me investigate to role of soil fungi and therefore plant-soil feedbacks.

-Thema: „Assembly of native and exotic grassland communities – the role of mutual invasibility, priority effects and time“
+PhD thesis: „Assembly of native and exotic grassland communities – the role of mutual invasibility, priority effects and time“

-Betreuer: Prof. Isabell Hensen, Dr. Harald Auge
+Supervisors: Prof. Isabell Hensen, Dr. Harald Auge

-Master of Science Biologie, Martin-Luther-Universität Halle-Wittenberg
+Master of Science Biology, Martin-Luther University Halle-Wittenberg

-Betreuung: Prof. Alexandra Erfmeier, Prof. Helge Bruelheide
+Supervisors: Prof. Alexandra Erfmeier, Prof. Helge Bruelheide

-Forschungsprojekt im Ausland, Faculty of Agriculture and Life Sciences, Lincoln University, New Zealand
+Study abroad, Faculty of Agriculture and Life Sciences, Lincoln University, New Zealand

-Bachelor of Science Biologie, Martin-Luther-Universität Halle-Wittenberg
+Bachelor of Science Biology, Martin-Luther University Halle-Wittenberg

-Betreuung: Prof. Alexandra Erfmeier, Prof. Helge Bruelheide, Michael Beckmann
+Supervisors: Prof. Alexandra Erfmeier, Prof. Helge Bruelheide

 Dieskau, J., Bruelheide, H., Gutknecht, J., Erfmeier, A.(2020).
 Biogeographic differences in plant–soil biota relationships contribute to the exotic range expansion of Verbascum thapsus.
 Ecology and Evolution, 10(23), 13057–13070. doi:10.1002/ece3.6894.